szilvia-csernus/rabbit_rescue/README.md

 I created this project with `React JS / Redux / CSS Modules` and `Figma` for design.
 Payment is implemented with `STRIPE Link`.
-It is a fully frontend app, no backend is implemented yet, which I'm planning to do in the future.
+The deployed project is a fully frontend app.
+Currently, I'm in the process of creating a backend for this project with the Django REST framework.

 I originally created this project for Code Institute's Web Application Development Course as the 1st Milestone Project (User Centric Frontend Development Project) in `HTML5-CSS3-BOOTSTRAP5`, which can be found [here](https://github.com/szilvia-csernus/rabbit-sanctuary).
 <br><br>